 sudo apt update

-Next, install the required build tools and development libraries.
-This command installs over 70 packages that Kodi needs for compilation:
+Install the required build tools and development libraries.
+This command installs over 70 packages covering compiler toolchains, media codecs, graphics rendering, and hardware integration:

 sudo apt install -y autoconf automake autopoint autotools-dev cmake curl \